Semi-infinite highest weight categories: Some finiteness properties on Abelian categories

 \subsection{Schurian categories}

 By a {\em Schurian category}, we mean a category $\R$ that is equivalent to $A\lfdlmod$ for a locally finite-dimensional locally unital algebra $A$.
-This language is new.
-In fact, this usage of the term ``Schurian'' is a slight departure from several recent papers of the first author: in \cite{BD}, the phrase ``locally Schurian'' was used to describe such categories; more precisely, in \cite{BD}, a locally Schurian category referred to a category of the form $A\lmod$ (rather than $A\lfdlmod$) for such locally unital algebras $A$.
-We could not use the phrase ``Schurian'' in {\em loc. cit.} since that was reserved for a more restrictive notion introduced in \cite[$\S$2.1]{BLW}; this more restrictive notion will be discussed in the next subsection, again using different language.
+This non-standard terminology is considerably more restrictive than other usage of the same term elsewhere in the literature, where ``Schurian category" is typically used to indicate a $\k$-linear category in which the endomorphism algebras of the indecomposable objects are one-dimensional\footnote{Note also that the present usage is different from several recent papers of the first author: in \cite{BD}, the phrase ``locally Schurian'' was used to describe the categories we now call ``Schurian"; more precisely, in \cite{BD}, a locally Schurian category referred to a category of the form $A\lmod$ (rather than $A\lfdlmod$) for locally finite-dimensional locally unital algebras $A$.
+We could not use the phrase ``Schurian'' in {\em loc. cit.} since that was reserved for a more restrictive notion defined in \cite[$\S$2.1]{BLW}; this more restrictive notion will be discussed in the next subsection, again using different language.} (e.g., see work of Roiter).

-By an {\em algebra realization} of a Schurian category $\R$, we mean any locally finite-dimensional locally unital algebra $A$ (together with the set $I$ indexing its distinguished idempotents) such that $\R$ is equivalent to $A\lfdlmod$.
-We say that $A$ is {\em pointed} if its set $\{e_i\:|\:i \in I\}$ of distinguished idempotents coincides with the set of all primitive idempotents in $A$.
-This implies in particular that $A$ is a basic algebra, i.e., all of its irreducible modules are one-dimensional.
-Any Schurian category $\R$ has a unique (up to isomorphism) pointed algebra realization.
-We justify this assertion later on; see (\ref{athink}).
+By an {\em algebra realization} of a Schurian category $\R$, we mean a locally finite-dimensional locally unital algebra $A$ (together with the set $I$ indexing its distinguished idempotents) such that $\R$ is equivalent to $A\lfdlmod$.
+Now we assume that